 About Me

 I received my Full Spectrum Doula (CFSD) certification from Birthing Advocacy Doula Trainings in 2023, and I have been supporting families in this period of life for years.
+I was born and raised in the Boston area, and I am a certified full spectrum doula providing trauma informed, personalized doula care for all birthing people.
+As a doula, I believe my role is advocate for you, witness you as you are, and help show you your own power.

 I am trained in Spinning Babies and have done extensive training and research on a variety of different coping methods to support labor.
+I work with clients to make sure they feel more connected, grounded, and balanced within their bodies, no matter what kind of birth they are hoping for.

 My long term goal is to have an impact on marginalized communities.
 I am always open to sliding scale payments as well for my clients.